sqpat/RealDOOM/README.md

 If running on real hardware, a pentium or fast 486 is current recommended.

 The minimum spec will eventually be a standard 4.77 MhZ 8088 machine with a VGA card, a hard disk that can fit the software/WAD, and 256 KB of system memory with a 2 MB populated Intel Above Board (or other compatible EMS 4.0 board with backfill - note that Lo-Tech EMS card does not support backfill).
-Many 286 chipsets support EMS 4.0 and you will be able to use their appropriate EMS drivers.
+Many 286 chipsets (C&T SCAT, VLSI SCAMP, VLSI TOPCAT... ) support EMS 4.0 and you will be able to use their appropriate EMS drivers.

 ### Removed features (not planned to be re-added)
  - multiplayer and netplay